 The first title published by IDW was the popular vampire series 30 Days of Night written by Steve Niles, which immediately started a bidding war between three major movie studios for the film rights.
 The company’s second series, Popbot, garnered two Spectrum Gold Awards.

 Licensing deals followed soon after, building a strong readership and fan base with established characters from other medias.
 Titles included CSI, Underworld, The Shield, 24, Angel, and Ghostbusters.
-Along with TV and movie characters, IDW secured the rights for Transformers, G.I.
+Along with TV and movie characters, IDW secured the rights for Star Trek, Transformers, G.I.
 Joe, Silent Hill, and Castlevania, among other video game.

 In 2008 IDW acquired the license to BBC’s Doctor Who franchise, allowing two concurrent titles to be released, one focusing on colorized reprints from 1970-1980 from Doctor Who Magazine.
 The other title, Doctor Who: Provocateur was an original miniseries featuring the Tenth Doctor, and written by the TV series script writer Gary Russell.
 The success of the miniseries launched a follow up mini, a series of one-shots, and ultimately an ongoing series in 2009.